An introduction to the categorical p-adic Langlands program: Some known cases of categorical p -adic Langlands

-More precisely, $\fB_x$ is a block of~$\smG_{k}$, and the map $x \mapsto \fB_x$ (suitably extended to the case of non-generic Serre weights) is a bijection from~$X(k)$ to the set of blocks of~$\smG$ containing absolutely irreducible representations.
+More precisely, $\fB_x$ is a block of~$(\smG)_k$, and the map $x \mapsto \fB_x$ (suitably extended to the case of non-generic Serre weights) is a bijection from~$X(k)$ to the set of blocks of~$\smG$ containing absolutely irreducible representations.

+If $\fB$ is a block of $(\smG)^{\ladm},$ then we write $(\smG)^{\ladm}_{\fB}$ to denote the full subcategory of $(\smG)^{\ladm}$ whose objects are those representations all of whose irreducible subquotients lie in the given block~$\fB$.
+We then have the block decomposition

-In~\cite{MR3150248} Pa\v{s}k\={u}nas proves an equivalence of categories between these blocks, and categories of modules over pseudodeformation rings.
-We use Pa\v{s}k\={u}nas's results (and their proofs) as an input to the proof of Theorem~\ref{expetedthm: DEG results}, but in order to do so it is necessary to reformulate them (and in some cases slightly extend them) as statements about fully faithful functors to categories of sheaves on stacks.
+In~\cite{MR3150248} Pa\v{s}k\={u}nas establishes equivalences of categories between the various categories~$(\smG)^{\ladm}_{\fB}$, and categories of modules over certain pseudodeformation rings.
+We use Pa\v{s}k\={u}nas's results (and their proofs) as an input to the proof of Theorem~\ref{expectedthm: DEG results}, but in order to do so it is necessary to reformulate these results (and in some cases slightly extend them) as statements about fully faithful functors to categories of sheaves on stacks.